splunk/public-o11y-docs/gdi/opentelemetry/components/transform-processor.rst

    * - Logs
      - ``resource`` → ``scope`` → ``logs``

 Statements can transform telemetry of a higher context.
 For example, statements applied to a data point can access the metric and resource of the data point.
-Access of lower contexts isn't possible; for example, you can't use a span statement to transform single span events.
+Access to lower contexts isn't possible; for example, you can't use a span statement to transform single span events.
 As a general rule, associate statements to the context you want to transform.

 .. caution:: Modifying telemetry might have unintended consequences, such as orphaned spans or logs, identity conflicts, and wrong metric conversions.
 Always test transformations before releasing them in a production environment.